 43. The Seward Highway

-If you like driving, then you should consider following the great Seward Highway from beginning to end and back again.
+If you like driving, you should consider following the great Seward Highway from beginning to end and back again.
 This National Scenic Byway is 125 miles in length; it begins in Anchorage and ends in Seward.
 It was completed in 1951.

 It’s a beautiful drive the entire way.
-En route, you’ll cross the Kenai Peninsula and you’ll see impressive views of the Kenai Mountains, the Chugach National Forest, Turnagain Arm, and more.
+En route, you’ll cross the Kenai Peninsula and see impressive views of the Kenai Mountains, the Chugach National Forest, Turnagain Arm, and more.
 In 2012, Life magazine called it one of the Most Scenic Drives in the World.
 Don’t miss it!

 If you’d like to stay in a vacation home with incredible views and easy access to everything just off the Seward Highway, then you’ll love Turnagain View Lodge.

-This property has three bathrooms and three bedrooms with eight beds and it can accommodate twelve people.
+This property has three bathrooms and three bedrooms with eight beds and can accommodate twelve people.
 It’s a log home that blends in with the surrounding area and the mountain views will take your breath away.

 See Related: Best Denali Cabin Rentals: Where to Stay in Denali